dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

     tokenization={"title": "word", "description": "whitespace"}, )
 ```
-When adapting resources, it's important to implement changes directly to the data source itself rather than extracting resources separately.
-Here's how:
+When using the `weaviate_adapter`, it's important to apply it directly to resources, not to the whole source.
+Here's an example:

 ```py
 products_tables = sql_database().with_resources("products", "customers")